 For the status of Subscriber Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
+• Prior to 2020-09-30: The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
 OCSP responses from this service MUST have a maximum expiration time of ten days.